 This should be a consideration in the process of choosing which fulfilment centre to outsource to – insights into which lines have performed brilliantly and which may be worth dropping could prove invaluable to maximising profit.
 Knowing where an order is at any precise point in time could also reduce the time your customer service team spends chasing up enquiries and improve customer satisfaction.

-More time to focus on your business or brand
+Focus more time on your business and brand